intel/intel-extension-for-pytorch/cpu/latest/_sources/tutorials/features/nhwc.md.txt

 Before moving on, I feel it is necessary to explain how PyTorch organizes tensors in memory - the **layout**.
 Here we only focus on **dense** tensors, skip 'coo' layout of **sparse** tensor.

-The question itself can be reinterpreted as for a tensor of size <N, C, H, W>, how does PyTorch accesses the element with index <n, c, h, w> from memory, the answer is **stride**:
+The question itself can be reinterpreted as for a tensor of size <N, C, H, W>, how does PyTorch access the element with index <n, c, h, w> from memory, the answer is **stride**:
 ```
 tensor: <N, C, H, W>
 index: <n, c, h, w>